Hormipam Ruivah: Kerala Blasters

-On 8 April 2021, Hormipam joined Indian Super League club Kerala Blasters FC on a three-year deal which keep him upto 2024.
+On 8 April 2021, Hormipam joined Indian Super League club Kerala Blasters FC on a three-year deal which keep him up to 2024.
 He made his debut for the club on 11 September 2021 against Indian Navy in the Durand Cup, by coming in as a substitute for Abdul Hakku, who suffered an injury during the match.
 He played his next Durand Cup match against Bengaluru on 15 September, where he received a red card and the Blasters lost match 2–0 against the arch-rivals.
 Hormipam made his ISL debut with the club on 19 December 2021 against the defending champions Mumbai City FC in a 3–0 victory.
 He made seven clearances, five interceptions, five tackles and won every ground duel he participated in the match against Mumbai City and was appreciated by the media for his performance in his ISL debut.
 In the match against Jamshedpur FC on 10 February 2022, Hormipam was met with a head-clash with the goalkeeper, and was stretched-out of the game.
 Two days later, the Blasters gave a statement on his injury, where it was confirmed that he has sustained a nasal bone fracture and has undergone a surgery.
 On 26 February, he came back to the pitch in the derby match against Chennaiyin FC, which they won 3–0.
 Hormipam eventually formed a formidable and successful partnership with Marko Lešković and emerged as one of the best centre back pairs in the league.
 His performance for the Blasters' 0–1 victory against Jamshedpur on 11 March in the first leg of the semi-final earned him the man of the match award.
 He was then awarded with ISL's 'Emerging Player of the Month' award for his performance in the month of March, and was also voted as the 'Hero of the Month' by the fans and experts for the same month.

+After representing the club in their 2022–23 season, Hormipam signed a long-term contract extension with the Blasters until 2027 ahead of the 2023–24 season.
+Ruivah played his first match of the season on 13 August 2023 against Gokulam Kerala FC as a substitute for Bijoy Varghese in the 2023 Durand Cup, which they lost 3–4 at full-time.
+In the 2023–24 season, Hormipam faced competition from Pritam Kotal, who had arrived from Mohun Bagan, causing him to be pushed to the periphery of Ivan Vukomanović's main starting eleven.